On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

-This is the first blog post of our new segment called “Legal or illegal?” in which our Los Angeles employment law attorney from The Rager Law Firm will be helping you get a better understanding of what actions on the part of your employer are prohibited by California and federal law.
+This is the first blog post of our new segment called “Legal or illegal?” in which our Los Angeles employment attorney from Rager & Yoon – Employment Lawyers will be helping you get a better understanding of what actions on the part of your employer are prohibited by California and federal law.

 Given that just about any employees in California – both private and public – can encounter this problem, we decided to discuss the issue of employers taking adverse employment actions (reducing pay, wrongful termination, or demotion) against employees for their social media posts.